 Use a tripod to keep the video steady.
 A couple of good, inexpensive options are:

-Audio is very important.
-With so many accessible tools to capture quality audio, it’s easy to record well.
+Capture quality audio.
+With so many accessible tools, it’s easy to record well.

 Tips on interviewing

 Stay relaxed whether you’re in front of or behind the camera.
 If you’re being interviewed, repeat the question in a sentence when answering.
 Share colorful details and anecdotes to enrich your story and make editing easier.

 If you’re the interviewer, allow the interviewee a bit of silence to formulate and complete their thoughts.
 If you notice the interviewee has an important point to make or capture, allow them to repeat it a few times so that you get the perfect take.

 Tips on recording virtual interviews

 To record a virtual interview you can use a video-conferencing platform like Zoom, but you may get higher quality results with tools like Screenflow (Apple) or Screengrabber pro (PC).
 Both will allow YouTube to export the video and audio files, and import into editing software.
 For more on this process see here.

 Tips on editing

 Organize footage by date and subjects.
 Reference the storyline developed during the concepting phase so you can sort through what to keep and what to cut.
 Remember that with such compelling content, you can create shorter cuts that can support your longer film.